Cleansing Your Body Through Fasting

 - Make sure that you end your fast gently

-The reason that the first meal of the day is called "breakfast" is because while you are sleeping, you are technically "fasting", and therefore, the first meal that you eat will "break the fast".
+The reason that the first meal of the day is called "breakfast" is because while you are sleeping you are technically "fasting", and therefore, the first meal that you eat after you wake up will "break the fast".

-During a fast, your stomach will shrink, and your metabolism will slow down, so it's important that you reintroduce food to your body slowly.
+During a fast, your stomach will shrink and your metabolism will slow down, so it's important to reintroduce food to your body slowly.

-The first meal that you eat after a long fast should be a small (and preferably juicy fruit like watermelon) and each meal after that should get a little bit bigger until you can comfortably eat a normal size meal.
+The first meal that you eat after a long fast should be small, and each meal after that should get a little bit bigger until you can comfortably eat a normal-sized meal.

 - Make sure that you chew your food well

-Keep in mind that digestion begins in the mouth when the foods that you eat gets broken down with your teeth and coated with saliva that contains digestive enzymes, so make it a point to start chewing your food better.
+Keep in mind that digestion begins in the mouth when the foods that you eat get broken down with your teeth and coated with saliva that contains digestive enzymes.
+So make it a point to start chewing your food better.

 - Make sure that you eat healthier than you used to

-The benefits of fasting will be very short lived if once your fast is over you go right back to the way that made you feel the need to go on a fast in the first place, so even if fasting can give you the gift of a new and improved body, it is ultimately up to you to keep it that way by taking good care of it.
+The benefits of fasting will be very short-lived if once your fast is over you go right back to the way of eating that made you feel the need to go on a fast in the first place.
+Even if fasting can help give you the gift of a new and improved body, it is ultimately up to you to keep it that way by taking good care of it.